jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/_index.md

 You can benefit from a wealth of technical skills and project expertise, delivering quality improvements to entire project pipeline.

 I am adept at introducing quality measures into projects, sometimes within a few days if a deadline demands it.

+## The services
+- Test automation framework implementations.
+- Guidance on testing process within the CI/CD pipelines.
+- Cross-team testing strategies.
+- Accessibility audits for web and mobile app.